bengarrett/zipcmt/docs/README.md

 It is highly encouraged that Windows users temporarily disable **Virus & threat protection, Real-time protection**, or [create **Windows Security Exclusion**s](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) for the folders to be scanned before running `zipcmt`.
 Otherwise, the hit to performance is amazingly stark!

 ```
-zipcmt -noprint 'C:\zipcmt examples\'
+zipcmt -noprint 'C:\examples\'
 ```

+This is the time taken with the default Microsoft Defender settings.

+> Scanned 11331 zip archives and found 412 unique comments, taking 1m38.9398945s

+**1 minute and 38 seconds** to scan 11,000 zip archives.

+---

-#### This is the expected performance on an SSD with a Windows Security Exclusion in place.
+This is the expected performance on an SSD with a Windows Security Exclusion in place.

 > Scanned 11331 zip archives and found 412 unique comments, taking 1.593534s

-**1.6 seconds** to scan 11,000 zip archives.

-#### This is the time taken with the default Microsoft Defender settings in use.

-> Scanned 11331 zip archives and found 412 unique comments, taking 1m38.9398945s

-**1 minute and 38 seconds** to scan the same 11,000 zip archives!
+**1.6 seconds** to scan the same 11,000 zip archives!

 ## Usage